meetmakwana19/about-git/README.md

 ```
 (If once ```push -u origin``` is used then next time we just write ```git push``` which will by default push it the branch which was last commanded with ```-u```)

-- To push another branches on GitHub ,
+- To push to another branches on GitHub ,
 1. ```bash
    git checkout newBranch
    ```